We are currently working on our 10th Green Flag ; Global Citizenship, Food and Biodiversity.

 6. Informing and Involving:

-It is essential that the whole school is involved in, and the wider community aware of, the schools Green-Schools programme.
+It is essential that the whole school is involved in, and the wider community aware of, the schools Green-School.
 We have a dedicated Green School Noticeboard to publicize our finding, plans and progress.
 Our morning assembly is regularly used as a time to make announcement and acknowledge achievements.
 Our Green School Motto has been learned by heart, following a competition involving parents and pupils.
 We took part in National Spring Clean Month in April.
 Our committee visited a nearby purpose built energy efficient home.
 We all visited a local hardware shop to learn about insulation.
 Our school tour for 2010 brought us to Killarney National Park and we also took part in an SEAI Energy Workshop at Dooradoyle Library.
 Occasionally we send in articles and photographs to the local newspapers.

 7. Green Code: